Etowah Educator Named 2023 CCSD Teacher of the Year

 Presenting Sponsors: Cherokee County Educational Foundation (CCEF); Credit Union of Georgia; Northside Hospital Cherokee; Shottenkirk Chrysler Dodge Jeep Ram

-Silver Sponsors: Buffalo's Café; Center Cut Catering; Chick-fil-A, Cherokee County; Contour Engineering; Professional Association of Georgia (PAGE); Nova Engineering & Environmental, LLC; Riverstone Corner Bistro
+Silver Sponsors: Allegro Business Products; Buffalo's Café; Center Cut Catering; Cherokee Lanes; Chick-fil-A, Cherokee County; Contour Engineering; Fforg, Inc; Professional Association of Georgia (PAGE); Revolution Church; Riverstone Corner Bistro; Shoe Station

-Bronze Sponsors: Alma Coffee; AngelTrax; BrainPOP; Cherokee Lanes; Double V Restaurants, McDonald’s; Ecolab; Marco's Pizza; Menchie's Frozen Yogurt, Riverstone; Modern Woodmen of America; Mosyle; Traditions Turf Management; Walden University; World's Finest Chocolate; zSpace
+Bronze Sponsors: AngelTrax; Ecolab; Marco's Pizza; Menchie's Frozen Yogurt, Riverstone; Modern Woodmen of America; Nearpod; Nothing Bundt Cakes

 CCSD Surprises District's Teacher of the Year Four Finalists

-The Cherokee County School District on Feb.
-16, 2022 surprised four outstanding teachers with the news they are finalists for the 2022 CCSD Teacher of the Year award!
+The Cherokee County School District today surprised four exemplary teachers with the news they are finalists for the 2023 CCSD Teacher of the Year award!

-Superintendent of Schools Dr. Brian V. Hightower visited their classrooms with balloons, flowers and the announcement that they were selected by the judging committee as the top four teachers of all CCSD schools’ and centers’ Teachers of the Year.
+Superintendent of Schools Dr. Brian V. Hightower visited their classrooms to announce that the judging committee selected them as the top four teachers of all CCSD schools’ and centers’ Teachers of the Year.

-The CCSD Teacher of the Year, who is one of these four finalists, will be announced during the Legacy Makers celebration this spring.
-The CCSD winner will represent the School District in the Georgia Teacher of the Year competition.
+The CCSD Teacher of the Year, who is one of these four finalists, will be announced during CCSD’s Legacy Makers celebration for all school honorees this spring.
+The CCSD winner will represent the school district in the Georgia Teacher of the Year competition.

 The Legacy Makers banquet, and the prizes to be awarded to all of the honorees, are made possible by presenting sponsors: Cherokee County Educational Foundation, Credit Union of Georgia, Northside Hospital Cherokee and Shottenkirk Chrysler Dodge Jeep Ram of Canton.
 Additional financial and in-kind sponsorship opportunities are available; interested businesses and organizations are encouraged to please contact Penny Dempsey at firstname.lastname@example.org or 770.479.1871.